 If you find a better rate a day or two later, it’s not a problem.
 The number of days that you have to change your mind is outlined in the terms of service included with your new electricity contract.

-Several major providers, including Gexa Energy and TXU Energy, have a satisfaction guarantee.
+Gexa Energy and TXU Energy are just some of the electricity providers with a satisfaction guarantee.
 If you sign up for one of their plans and change your mind within the first 60 days, you can change to any one of their plans with no ETF (conditions apply…of course).

 Should I Stay Or Should I Go?